Paul Konerko: Retirement

-Konerko retired on September 28, 2014 after spending 18 years in the majors, the last 16 of which were with the White Sox.
+Konerko retired on September 28, 2014, after spending 18 years in the Major League Baseball, the last 16 of which were with the White Sox.
 All but 81 of Konerko's 2,349 career MLB games were played with the White Sox.
 Konerko was the last member of the 2005 champion White Sox left on the team at the time of his retirement.
 It was announced on Paul Konerko Day that his number (#14) would be retired and the statue of Konerko was revealed in the left field concourse, becoming the ninth player to be honored with a statue by the White Sox.
 On October 24, 2014, Konerko was named the co-winner of the Roberto Clemente Award, sharing the honor with Jimmy Rollins of the Philadelphia Phillies.
 By winning the award, Konerko became the first member of the White Sox to do so.
 On May 23, 2015, prior to a game against the Minnesota Twins at U.S. Cellular Field, Konerko became the tenth White Sox player to have his number retired.
+His #14 is the eleventh overall number retired by the team as Jackie Robinson's #42 was retired by the whole MLB in 1997.

 In May 2016, the White Sox celebrated U.S. Cellular Field's 25th anniversary by introducing the 25 most memorable moments in the park's history.
 In a bracket style competition, Konerko's grand slam in Game 2 of the 2005 World Series was voted the best moment in the park's 25-year history, as it was deemed as an iconic moment in the breaking of the franchise's 88 year championship drought.

 Career statistics

-In 2,349 games over 18 seasons, Konerko posted a .283 batting average (2,340-for-8,393) with 1,162 runs, 410 doubles, 439 home runs, 1412 RBI, 921 bases on balls, .354 on-base percentage and .486 slugging percentage.
+In 2,349 games over 18 seasons, Konerko posted a .279 batting average (2,340-for-8,393) with 1,162 runs, 410 doubles, 439 home runs, 1412 RBI, 921 bases on balls, .354 on-base percentage and .486 slugging percentage.
 He finished his career with a .995 fielding percentage as a first baseman.